 Choosing a domain name for your author website should be a piece of cake.
-The basic rules, of course, still applies but authors rarely need to consider most of them when creating their domain name.
+The basic rules, of course, still apply but authors rarely need to consider most of them when creating their domain name.

 Are you considering setting up an author website?
 This post will help you choose a suitable domain name for the site.